 The lens cover doubled as a sun shade.
 A cool feature but in practice a little cumbersome as one had to unscrew the lens cap, then screw on the sun hood, and afterwards, screw the lens hood back onto the body and then screw on the lens cap.

-A later version of the Werra I, the last version in fact.
-Little had changed in functionality of the camera, but its design was updated.
-Not for the better, in my opinion.
+The last version of the Werra I shown here with its original box and with lens hood mounted.
+Little had changed in functionality of the camera from the very first version, but its design was updated.
+Not for the better, in my opinion, but that's a matter of taste of course.

 The Werra 2 was a fixed-lens viewfinder camera with an uncoupled lightmeter.
 Quite a few varieties exist - in fact I think this is the model with the most variants.
 The very earliest version had a knurled aluminium film advance ring and a Novonar lens, just like the original Werra.
 This was followed by a model similar to the early green Werra I above but with a square-framed eyepiece.
 This version was also available with a Synchro-Compur shutter.
 The follow-up model can be seen below.
 A later version of that model had an accessory shoe added, which I think is the only version of this body style that had one.
 The final Werra 2 has the more plasticky and stripy look of the late Werra I shown above.

 Rear and top view of the Werra 2.
-The back of this version of the Werra 2 had a lightmeter dial, and it was the only Werra to have that feature.
+The back of the Werra 2 had a lightmeter dial, the only Werra to have that feature.
 Essentially, one used the lightmeter window visible on top of the camera to read off the light value indicated by the meter (1-7).
 One could then determine the appropriate aperture-shutter speed combinations.
 Note that the aperture values are quite faded on this example, they are just about visible at the top of the inner circle.
-This was the last Werra 2 model to feature a lightmeter dial at the back; later models had a lightmeter window that showed the exposure settings directly.
+This was the last Werra 2 model to feature a lightmeter dial; later models had a lightmeter window that showed the exposure settings directly.

 The Werra III had a rangefinder as well as an interchangeable lens mount, which allowed the mounting of the two accessory lenses for the Werra system: the Cardinar 100mm f/4 telelens with five elements in four groups, and the Flektogon 35mm f/2.8 wide angle lens with six elements in five groups (see Werra V below for photos).
 Both lenses were coupled to the rangefinder and were available in black or olivine green leather styling, so one could match the colour scheme of their Werra body.
 Frame lines were shown in the viewfinder window for 50mm and 100mm field of views, whereas the full view would represent that of the 35mm lens.
 See under Werra 5 for an image through the viewfinder.